The Tableau Stacked Bar Chart helps compare the data visually. This article will show you how to create it using the Sample – Superstore Data Source.

 Create a Stacked Bar Chart in Tableau

-Next, Drag and Drop Sub-category from Dimension Region to Column Shelf.
-Once you drag them, a proper Tableau stacked Bar chart will generate, as shown below.
+Next, Drag and Drop the Sub-category from the Dimension Region to the Column Shelf.
+Once you drag them, a proper Bar chart will generate, as shown below.
+In this example, we want to stack the Bar Chart by the Segments.
+So, we are dragging Segments from the Dimension region to the Color shelf in Marks Card.

-Tableau Video
+1. Tableau

-Once you drop the Segment field onto the Colors shelf, You can see the Stacked Bar Chart.
+Once you drop the Segment field onto the Colors shelf, you can see the Stacked Bar Chart.

-Create a Stacked Bar Chart Approach 2
+Create a Tableau Stacked Bar Chart using Show Me

 Let me remove the Segment field from the Color Shelf and place it right before the Sub-category in the Columns shelf.